When life gives you lemons … make lemon juice!

 Let me try to clear this up.
 In plain English, elderberries, like adaptogenic herbs, can potentially stimulate our immune system in those struggling with autoimmune disease.
 For the Average Joe elderberry will help boost or support their immune system, but for us, it could over-stimulate an immune system that is already a little off balance … so we must use caution.

 Best practice for those on the AIP?
 Approach elderberries as you would a reintroduction (even though they’re on the elimination stage friendly list).
 Each person’s body will react differently, so take the same approach as you would adding any food back into your diet.
 Watch for reactions and symptoms .. with any luck you’ll be someone that can safely use elderberry and take advantage of their many health benefits.
-(DISCLAIMER: I’m not a doctor, so if it would be best to work with your medical professional on this if you’re at all uncertain).
+(DISCLAIMER: I’m not a doctor, so please work with your medical professional on this if you’re at all uncertain).

 Health Benefits & Science